Sir Henry Martin, 1st Baronet: Career

-Family
+Personal life

 Henry Martin married, 26 November 1761, Eliza Anne Gillman, daughter of Harding Parker of Passage West county Cork and widow of St Leger Hayward Gillman of Gillmansville county Cork.
 They had four sons and four daughters.
 Their youngest son, Admiral Sir Thomas Byam Martin, was also Comptroller of the Navy 1816–1831.

 Sarah Catherine Martin

 His daughter, Sarah Catherine (c1768-1826), assembled the nursery rhyme Old Mother Hubbard.
 She suffered the attentions of a very young Prince William Henry and never married but while a visitor at the Devonshire house of her sister, Mrs Pollexfen Bastard, she assembled the rhyme about her sister's housekeeper for the entertainment of fellow guests though she may not be responsible for the first few lines.
 It was so successful she published it in 1805 as The Comic Adventures of Old Mother Hubbard and her Dog.

 Death

 He died at his Town House, 51 Upper Harley Street, London, on Friday, 1 August 1794, at age 60.